benmarch/spel2js/README.md

 ## About

+Quick note: the code is a bit rough ATM, a refactor (ES6, Babel) is on the docket and will happen very soon.

 SpEL2JS is a plugin that will parse Spring Expression Language within a defined context in JavaScript.
 This is useful in single-page applications where duplication of authorization expressions for UI purposes can lead to inconsistencies.
 Consider the following simple example: